 There can’t be positivity without negativity.

-Negativity can help us prepare for these inevitable days of pain and suffering, and get us through them to the place of eternal and unmixed positivity.
+Negativity can help us prepare for these days of pain and suffering, and get us through them to the destination of positivity.

 Toxic positivity is bad

 It’s the culture of portraying yourself as being happy no matter what.
 You’re switched off to anything which might be viewed as negative.
 It’s also the idea of encouraging people to always see the bright side, and not open up about anything bad.

 It’s the excessive and ineffective over-generalization of a happy, optimistic state across all situations.
 The process of toxic positivity results in the denial, and invalidation of the authentic human emotional experience.

 Just like anything done in excess, when positivity is used to cover up or suppress human emotions, it becomes toxic.
 By disallowing the existence of certain feelings, we fall into a state of denial and repressed emotions.

 The truth is, humans are faulty.
 We get jealous, angry, resentful, and greedy.
 By pretending that we’re positive vibes all day, we reject the validity of a genuine human experience.